EU unity on Russia sanctions fraying despite tough talk

 Finnish President Sauli Niinisto told Putin on Friday that both sides’ sanctions were damaging bilateral ties, and proposed to seek ways to end the Ukraine crisis.

-After several rounds of mild sanctions on Russia over its annexation of Ukraine’s Crimea region and role in eastern Ukraine, the shooting down of a Malaysian airliner over Ukraine in July galvanized the EU to impose broad economic measures affecting Russian access to European financial markets and technologies used by the defense and oil sectors.
+After several rounds of mild sanctions on Russia over its annexation of Ukraine’s Crimea region and role in eastern Ukraine, the shooting down of a Malaysian airliner over Ukraine in July galvanised the EU to impose broad economic measures affecting Russian access to European financial markets and technologies used by the defence and oil sectors.

 Russia’s ban on EU food has led to fears of a glut of some produce in Europe, leading the European Commission this week to promise financial support for EU fruit and vegetable growers.